koraytugay/koraytugay.github.io/content/javascript.md

 ````

 ### Square Brackets
-Such flash property names cannot be accessed using the dot notation, and must use square brackets:
+Flashy property names cannot be accessed using the dot notation, and must use square brackets:

 ```javascript
 let val = foo["flashy property name"];